 “EnronOnline Price Reports” means the price reports calculated by Enron according to Exhibit A.

-“FT Energy Publications” means the following publications of FT Energy: Gas Daily and corresponding Internet domains.
+“FT Energy Publications” means the following publications of FT Energy: Gas Daily, Megawatt Daily and corresponding Internet domains.

 “Index” means the Electronic Platform Trading Index to be prepared by FT Energy based upon the EnronOnline Price Reports and published in the FT Energy Publications.